ariesteam/ariesteam.github.com/resources.markdown

 Villa, F., M. Ceroni, and S. Krivov, 2007.
 Intelligent Databases assist transparent and sound economic valuation of ecosystem services.
 Environmental Management 39: 878-899.

+Villa, F. 2010.
+Bridging scales and paradigms in Natural Systems Modelling.
+Metadata and Semantic Research.
+Communications in Computer and Information Science 108:1-7.

+Villa, F., I. N. Athanasiadis, and A. E. Rizzoli.
+2009.
+Modelling with knowledge: a review of emerging semantic approaches to environmental modelling.
+Environmental Modelling and Software 24:577-587.

 ### Background papers on ecosystem services
 ----------------------